Assassination of Narayan Rao: Assassination

 Narayanrao was entirely unarmed at this time and in fear of his life he escaped through the back door to the apartment of his aunt Parvitabai, with whom he had a very close relationship as she had practically raised him since he was an infant.
 Parvatibai told him to go to his uncle as he could save his life.
 Narayanrao ran to his uncle who was performing his worship and held on to him, begging to be saved and even offering to make him Peshwa in exchange for being spared by the Gardi soldiers.
 Meanwhile, Tulaji and Sumersinh who had closely followed Narayanrao arrived there and pulled him away from his uncle.
 Tulaji violently seized Narayanrao and Sumersinh hacked him to pieces.
 Narayanrao's servant Chapaji Tilekar fell upon his master's body to save him with some maids and they were all cruelly cut down.
 A little later Naroba Naik, an old and trusted man on palace duty, came forth and berated Raghunathrao for allowing such deplorable actions and he too was slain by the Gardis.
-Within a period of half an hour, eleven people had been killed in the palace, seven of them were Brahmin priests/ministers, two Maratha servants, two maids.
+Within a period of half an hour, eleven people had been killed in the palace, seven of them were Brahmins, two Maratha servants, two maids.
 One cow was also killed.
+The recently launched book, Assassination of the Peshwa, covers this tragic incident in detail.